craftercms/docs/source/site-administrators/plugin-management.rst

 |

-Remember to clean up (remove) references to the uninstalled plugin in your site after the plugin is successfully uninstalled.
+Remember to clean up (remove) references to the uninstalled plugin in your site if not already done, after the plugin is successfully uninstalled.